tristanbatchler/tbat.me/_posts/2024-11-10-godot-golang-mmo-part-4.md

     GameManager.set_state(GameManager.State.ENTERED)
 ```

+Be sure to also remove the child nodes from the root node of the `main.tscn` scene, as we won't be needing them anymore.

 Now, if you run the game, you should see the chatroom working as expected, but now with the game's logic broken up into separate scenes and scripts.
 Congratulations!
 You have implemented a state machine on both the client and server sides of our MMO project.
 This is some much-needed organization that will pave the way to more complex features in the future.

 Stay tuned for the <strong><a href="/2024/11/10/godot-golang-mmo-part-5" class="sparkle-less">next post</a></strong>, where we will set up a database and implement user registration and login functionality.
 I hope to see you there!